Tea Tree Shampoo For Dandruff Finally Explained!

 Combined and blended properly, tea tree oil becomes an all-around solution, a veritable Pangea, for any scalp- and hair-related issue.
 It doesn’t mean taking your doctor out of the picture.
 Of course, your physician should be aware of any alternative medicine that you are taking, or any treatment you are undergoing.
 After all, the doctor’s role is to keep you well, and that role is only made possible through the information you provide.

 The tea tree, melaleuca alternifolia, is a real miracle worker.
-Its oil gained popularity in the beginning of the 20th century, after tales of its anti-septic properties began to make their way around the world by word of mouth.
+Its oil gained popularity at the beginning of the 20th century after tales of its anti-septic properties began to make their way around the world by word of mouth.
 Today, it is used continuously by countless herbalists, aroma-therapists, homeopaths, naturopaths, traditional Chinese doctors, and many others.

-Clinical studies on the effects of tea tree oil are still very limited, and the results which are coming back are sometimes inconclusive, but that doesn’t stop millions of people from using it to improve their day-to-day health and maintain it.
+Clinical studies on the effects of tea tree oil are still very limited.
+The results which are coming back are sometimes inconclusive, but that doesn’t stop millions of people from using it to improve their day-to-day health and maintain it.

 Use it for athlete’s foot, put a few drops in your next facial mask, add some to your bath water to help loosen sore muscles or heal an aching back, or use it in a steam inhaler or humidifier to ease the symptoms of a common cold or a congested chest.
-It can be combined with a wide range of essential oils for varied effects, and for treatment of different conditions.
+You can combine it with a wide range of essential oils for varied effects, and for treatment of different conditions.

 Tea tree and hair enjoy a special relationship.
 It is amazingly beneficial and rewarding to use something that is so natural and cleansing.
-It can be used as a deep “once a month” kind of soak, or as a semi-daily addition to your hair washing regiment.
-It can even be put into a squirt bottle with some water, sea salt, and rosemary, and become a home-made, lice-repelling, scalp-rejuvenating spray for weekly use.
+You can use it as a deep “once a month” kind of soak, or as a semi-daily addition to your hair washing regiment.
+You can even put into a squirt bottle with some water, sea salt, and rosemary, for a home-made, lice-repelling, scalp-rejuvenating spray for weekly use.

-The substances we are exposed to are quickly absorbed by the body.
+The substances we expose our hair and skin, eventually absorb into our bloodstream, at least to some degree.
 They enter the bloodstream and become a part of our system.
 In a world where there are so many potentially harmful rays, substances, and chemicals surrounding us 24/7, it is nice to know that we are also introducing something so much purer into our bodies.